ripienaar/piper/README.md

 done
 ```

-On four other shells run this:
+On 2 other shells run this:

 ```
 #!/bin/bash